ZOulhadj/ZOulhadj/README.md

 - 👋 My name is Zakariya Oulhadj
+- My main interests include computer graphics and low-level architecture and optimisation.
+- I have experience with various programming languages such as C/C++, GLSL, HTML/CSS/JS and more.
-- 📫 Visit my website at https://zakariyaoulhadj.com for more info.
+- 📫 Visit my personal website at https://zakariyaoulhadj.com for more info.